stimulsoft/Samples-Reports.WEB-for-ASP.NET/README.md

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
+* Custom Button on the Toolbar of the Viewer
 * Customize the Viewer
 * Customize the ViewerFx
 * Export Report from Code